 When the membrane is glued, make sure, that the connection is airtight.
 Cover the ventilation hole with a finger (from outside of the cover) and try to move the membrane.
 If you don’t feel strong resistance, you have to find the places, which are not airtight.

 Second essential thing.
 These aftermarket membranes are thicker than OEM products (this is not bad – they are resistant) and construction of membranes, produced by Bersa tools, is slightly different from the construction of OEM membrane – membrane, produced by Bersa tools, squeezes the spring bit more.
-Due to these both obstacles, it takes more power to move the membrane, produced by Bersa, which means, that the valve doesn’t close completely with OEM spring!
-For valve to work perfectly, as the producer has intended, the OEM spring has to be shortened – one winding has to be cut off.
+In addition – overall ”height” of valve (air gap when valve is opened) can differ after repair.
+Due to these obstacles, usually it takes more power to move the membrane, which means, that the valve doesn’t close completely with OEM spring!
+For valve to work perfectly, as the producer has intended (if the valve doesn’t close properly): the OEM spring has to be shortened – one winding has to be cut off.

 After shortening, the last winding has to be bent as shown in the image: